University of Southampton Students' Union: Pre-university

 The origins of the students' union lie following the creation of the Hartley University College in 1902, which saw the Southampton-based Hartley Institute become a branch of the University of London and adopting the structure more akin to universities.
 This included the first students' union, simply known as The College Union, in 1903, although it only became self-governed by students in 1921 with the introduction of the basic structure of one male and female member from each faculty.
 During this time, the union oversaw the expansion of student societies and clubs, including the student newspaper, the Wessex News, in 1936.

 In 1940, the West Building (numbered Building 40 as part of the later numbering plan), a three-storey brick building across the road from the rest of the university buildings, was constructed and dedicated for student social use with common rooms, offices, games room, and a large attached refectory (now referred to as Garden Court).
-Following the Second World War, the university began to expan, passing 1,000 students for the first time, from a starting point of 171 in 1902.
+Following the Second World War, the university began to expand, passing 1,000 students for the first time, from a starting point of 171 in 1902.

 The gardens in Highfield Campus, formerly a quarry, with the Students' Union West Building (Building 40) in the background.